MechanicalRabbit/DataKnots.jl/doc/src/start.md

     1 │ JEFFERY A  101442    true │
     =#

-Well-tested pipelines may have definitions that obscure their display in larger compositions.
-We can `Tag` them.
+Well-tested pipelines may benefit from being given a `Tag` so that their definitions are suppressed in larger compositions.

     GT100K = Tag(:GT100K, :gt100k => It.salary .> 100000)
     #-> GT100K

-Then, when they are used in larger compositions, their definition is gracefully replaced with the tag that we provided.
+This tagging can make subsequent compositions easier to read, when the definition of the named pipeline is not being questioned.

     OurQuery = It.department.employee >>
                  Record(It.name, It.salary, GT100K)